-Going through your 2020 taxes might look a little different this year for various reasons.
-The IRS has granted business owners a little extra time, so now you have until May 17 to file.
-To ensure you’re taking advantage of every possible deduction, we’ve put together a small business tax checklist to help you make the most of it.
+Going through your 2021 taxes might look slightly different this year for various reasons.
+To ensure you’re taking advantage of every possible deduction and get ready for the April 18th deadline, we’ve put together a small business tax checklist to help you make the most of it.

 Even if you’re usually the type of person who files on time, the past year might have thrown a few curveballs, so chances are you’ve got a few extra concerns to consider.
-Plus, there are a few new rules and changes that might require different calculations.
+Plus, a few new rules and changes might require different calculations.

 Get ready to sharpen those pencils!